coatyio/coaty-js/docs/man/developer-guide.md

 i.e. not connected currently.

-All your *subscriptions* issued while the Communication Manager is stopped or offline will be (re)applied when it (re)connects again. *Publications* issued while the Communication Manager is stopped or offline will be applied only after the next (re)connect.
+All your *subscriptions* issued while the Communication Manager is stopped or started (both online and offline) will be (re)applied when it (re)connects again. *Publications* issued while the Communication Manager is stopped or offline will be applied only after the next (re)connect.
 Publications issued in online state will *not* be deferred, i.e. not reapplied after a reconnect.

 If you stop the Communication Manager by executing its `stop` method, all deferred publications and subscriptions will be discarded.